It’s one of the most important talks you'll ever have.

 We also suggest that you consult A Guide to Advance Care Planning, developed by the Government of Ontario that helps you know and exercise your rights in preparing for a time when you may be unable to make decisions about your care.

-The Don’t Duck the Conversation Guide is available in two formats – an electronic version that you can download and save to your own computer, and a paper copy which can be picked up at our office at 63 Carrie Street or mailed to you.
-The guide is free, but we will require you to pay for the cost of postage for copies that are mailed to you.
+The Don’t Duck the Conversation Guide is available in two formats - an electronic version that you can download and save to your own computer, and a paper copy which can be picked up at our office at 63 Carrie Street or mailed to you.
+The printed booklet is $10, and we will require you to pay for the cost of postage for copies that are mailed to you.
 Please contact Kathleen at (807) 626-5570, ext.
-5573 or email@example.com for more information or to request a copy.
+5573 or [email protected] for more information or to request a copy.

 The electronic version of the Don't Duck the Conversation Personal Planning Guide is now available!